 “Would they like me or not like me?”

 Have you asked yourself one of the above questions lately?
-Are you concerned with what people think of you?
+Are you concerned with what other people think of you?

-We are all social being.
+We are all social beings.
 We need other people to survive.
 Feeling loved and belonged is necessary.
 However, caring too much about what other people think of you is tiring.
 Our mind is already busy with our own self-perception.
 And now we want our minds to perceive how people perceived us.
-That’s more work for our mind.
+That’s more work for our minds.

 How people see you are based on perception and perception is not real.

 Perception is based on one’s interpretation.
-Some people see a glass half-full and some people see a glass half-empty.
+Some people see the glass half-full and some people see the glass half-empty.
 So is the glass half-full or half-empty?

 Perception isn’t real.
 It is only real to the individual.
 The glass can be both half-full and half-empty, depending on a person’s interpretation.
 We could be good or bad to different people.
 So why are we so bothered about how we are perceived?
 Why are we so concerned about something that isn’t real?

 Excessive worrying isn’t necessary.
 Don’t let it control your life.

 1. Let go of self-importance.

 According to the Merriam-Webster Dictionary, self-importance is an exaggerated estimate of one’s own importance.
 One reason why we are so concerned about what other people think of us is that we placed too much emphasis on ourselves.

 We take everything personally.
 We think that every action or word that people take or say have to do something with us: